mature-woman/wallpaper-womb3-simplex/README.md

 Powerful wallpaper maker!
 Generation in real time!
 You can edit 43 parameters, including the color math matrix!

+It is free to install from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3087430455), have fun.

 <p float="left">
   <img src="images/settings_1.jpg" width="30%" />
   <img src="images/settings_2.jpg" width="30%" />